ildarcheg/lenta/README.md

 [1] "10 2017-07-21 19:35:18"
 ```

-I believe the commets I left are enought to undestanding the code.
+I believe the comments I left are enough to understand the code.

 I realized that `UpdateAdditionalLinksDomain` and `tldextract {tldextract}` (where I parse links) is a bottleneck.
 I decided not to spend additional time for optimization (maybe in a future).